 A complete oral exam and a therapeutic dental cleaning are vital to keeping your dog or cat healthy.
 That's because plaque and tartar build-up, especially under the gumline, needs to be removed reguarly to prevent tooth decay, gum inflmamation, and peridontal disease.

 A professional dental cleaning is a complex procedure and can only be perfomed at your veterinarian's clinic.
 This is because a general anaesthetic is required to adequately examine and clean each tooth and hard-to-reach places, like under the gumline.
-(Imagine trying to clean under your pet's gums while they are awake - it would be impossible to keep them still!)

 What happens during a therapeutic dental cleaning?